MicrosoftDocs/power-automate-docs/articles/sequential-test-doc-all-together.md

 ## Send email with final rejection

-Expand the **Condition 2** card, and then perform the following steps:

 1. Use the steps from [Send email with pre-approval rejection](modern-approvals-sequential.md/#Send-email-with-pre-approval-rejection) to add, and then configure an action that sends an email when the vacation request is rejected by the final approver.

 1. When you're finished, the card should resemble this image: